hamidgasmi/training.computerscience.cloud.aws/README.md

 - Max SG # / Instance (ENI): 5
 - Max instance # / Spread Placement Group: 7 (SPG is located in a single AZ)
 - Max Instance # / Partition Placement Group: 7 partitions per AZ
+- Encryption is NOT supported by all Instance types
+- Add/remove an instance store volume after an instance is created: Not possible

 </details>